alcimar-filho/TorqueReportPrinter/README.md

 About six months we updated the software that manages the database and the tools programming and since then the application that prints the report stopped working.

-We quoted the development of a new application with Atlas Copco but they would charge around 20.000 USD to do it (what was completely over our budget).
+We quoted the development of a new application with our supplier but they charged a amount completely over our budge.

 Since I was alreday studying about web development and had recently found out about Electron, I decided to give it a go and now we have are printing torque reports again haha.